Rapid Recap: We'll take our chances with Deuce in space

 There is no question that there is a lot of respect for new Kansas State offensive coordinator Collin Klein.
 Head coach Chris Klieman raves about him often and hired him after the Texas Bowl.

-But the players speak glowingly about him, whether it is the receivers like Phillip Brooks and Kade Warner or the new starting quarterback, Adrian Martinez.
+The players also speak glowingly about him, whether it is the receivers like Phillip Brooks and Kade Warner or the new starting quarterback, Adrian Martinez.
 They have a lot of faith in him.

 Some of it stems from their appreciation that he also coaches them up as people as well.
 Martinez pointed that out and has repeatedly identified it as a defining characteristic of why he picked K-State and why he trusts his offensive coach.